-We have experience of providing for children with neurodiverse traits and conditions including: Autism, Attention Deficit Hyperactivity Disorder, Physical Impairment, Visual or Hearing Impairment, Learning Differences including Dyslexia, Down's Syndrome, Speech and Language Differences, Emotional and Behavioural Differences and Sensory Differences.
+We have experience of providing for children with Autistic Spectrum Disorder, Physical Impairment, Visual or Hearing Impairment, Learning difficulties including dyslexia and Down's Syndrome, Speech and Language Difficulties, Emotional and Behavioural Difficulties.

-Our SEND provision allows pupils with additional needs and differences the opportunity to follow a curriculum specifically adapted to develop life skills.
+Our SEND provision allows pupils with additional needs the opportunity to follow a curriculum specifically differentiated and adapted to develop life skills.
 These pupils are provided with learning opportunities to develop self confidence and maximise their potential to work independently.
 We are committed to narrowing the attainment gap between SEND and non-SEND pupils.
 This may include short term individual, paired or group intervention learning programmes; social skills programmes, personalised learning opportunities and 'in-class' support facilities.

 We have good attendance as pupils want to come to school to experience high quality learning provision.